-Yet, for the record, it must be noted that these scientists advocating the big bang (1973 through 2001) did not have the benefit of understanding, or perhaps not even knowing about, the Planck base units.
+Inherent within this increasingly-popular theory is an extreme skepticism that life has any deep, inherent meaning or intrinsic value (which some have labelled, postmodernity).
+Profoundly and inherently solipsistic, its Janus-face is narcissism.
+Over time, narcissism becomes a nihilism.
+Left unchecked, nihilism becomes dystopian.
+Notwithstanding, in the defense of Hawking, Guth, Ellis and others, it must be noted that these scientists advocating the big bang (1973 through 2001) did not have the benefit of understanding, or perhaps not even knowing about, the Planck base units.

 In 1899 Max Planck began working on these fundamental or natural units based on constants within physics and mathematics.
 Mostly ignored for over a century, it wasn’t until 2001 when MIT’s Frank Wilczek wrote a series of articles, Scaling Mt.
 Planck (Physics Today), did the scholarly community begin to pay attention to Planck’s work.
 It took the better part of a decade for the rest of the scientific community to catch up with Wilczek.
 Today these Planck units are a core part of scientific research.

-Though a base-10 scale of the universe was introduced by Kees Boeke in 1957 (Cosmic View: The Universe in 40 Jumps), he did not start at Planck Time nor did he stop at the Age of the Universe.
+Though a base-10 scale of the universe was introduced by Kees Boeke in 1957 with his book titled, Cosmic View: The Universe in 40 Jumps), he did not start at Planck Time nor did he stop at the Age of the Universe.
 He missed between 22-to-24 jumps!
 Nevertheless, this model has been popularized by many.
 In 2010 the Huang twins introduced their Scale of the Universe.
 Not until December 2011 had anybody applied a much more granular base-2 to this scale using the Planck length.
-In December 2014 Planck time was added to that model.
+In December 2014 Planck time was added to that simple model.
 And then, in 2015 Planck charge, mass and temperature were added.

 Perhaps it requires a certain naivete to do this kind of modelling.
-Using base-2 is 3.333 times more granular than base-10 and it encapsulates the universe within just 200+ steps.
+Using base-2 is 3.333 times more granular than base-10 and it encapsulates the universe within just 202 doublings.
 The roots for the base-2 model, just like base-10, also go back to a high school.
 Although base-2 is totally-predictive, as of this writing, it is yet to be critically reviewed by the scholarly community.

 • http://81018.com (this website) is the most current site and it is for research and development.

 Georges Lemaître: Lemaître was a pioneer in applying Albert Einstein’s theory of general relativity to cosmology.
-Bruce Camber has begun to analyze the key epochs as a whole and individually: Planck Epoch, Grand Unification Epoch, Inflationary Epoch and Electroweak Epoch.
+We have begun to analyze the key epochs as a whole and individually: Planck Epoch, Grand Unification Epoch, Inflationary Epoch and Electroweak Epoch.